rafgraph/rollpkg/README.md

 #### Add `main`, `module`, `types`, and `sideEffects` fields to `package.json`

-Rollpkg uses a convention over configuration approach, so the field values in `package.json` need to be exactly as listed below, just fill in your `<package-name>` and you’re good to go.
+Rollpkg uses a convention over configuration approach, so the values in `package.json` need to be exactly as listed below, just fill in your `<package-name>` and you’re good to go.
 Note that for scoped packages where `"name": "@scope/<package-name>"`, use `<scope-package-name>` for the `main` and `module` fields.

 ```
 {
   "name": "<package-name>",
+  ...
   "main": "dist/<package-name>.cjs.js",
   "module": "dist/<package-name>.esm.js",
   "types": "dist/index.d.ts",
   "sideEffects": false | true,
-  …
+  ...
 }
 ```